software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-understanding-cairo-packages.md

 # Understanding Cairo Packages

 There are several requirements that Cairo packages have to follow.
-Further documentation pages assume some knowledge of the Cairo package structure.
-Please refer to this page for details.
+These are explained in the following sections.

 ## `.cairo` files